NCERT Solutions for Class 10 Science Chapter 5

 Option b – Dobereiner, Chancourtois, Newlands, Mendeleev

-Which of the following statement(s) about the modern periodic table is/are incorrect? (i) The elements in the modern periodic table are arranged on the basis of their decreasing atomic number (ii) The elements in the modern periodic table are arranged on the basis of their increasing atomic masses (iii) Isotopes are placed in adjoining groups in the periodic table (iv) The elements in the modern periodic table are arranged on the basis of their increasing atomic number
+Which of the following statements about the modern periodic table is incorrect? (i) Elements are arranged in decreasing atomic number (ii) Elements are arranged by increasing atomic mass (iii) Isotopes are placed in adjacent groups (iv) Elements are arranged by increasing atomic number

 (b) (i), (ii), and (iii)